Left Party (Sweden): 2000s

-In the 2002 parliamentary elections, the voteshare of the party dropped by 3% to a total of 8.3%.
+In the 2002 Swedish general election, the voteshare of the party dropped by 3% to a total of 8.3%.
 Simultaneously, the Social Democrats regained 3%.

 In 2003, Schyman resigned following tax irregularities.
 Ulla Hoffmann took over as interim leader.

 The 2004 party congress elected Lars Ohly as the new party chairman.
-In the end of the year, Schyman left the party, becoming a parliamentary independent.
-Lars Ohly originally called himself a communist, but retracted that statement later.
+At the end of the year, Schyman left the party, becoming a parliamentary independent.
+Lars Ohly initially called himself a communist, but later retracted that statement.

 In the same year, a two-part documentary on the party was broadcast on the SVT show Uppdrag Granskning.
 The documentary focused mainly on the international relations of the party during the post-war era.
 Following the broadcast, debate surged once again concerning the relations of the party with the ruling parties in the former Socialist Bloc.

+The Left Democrats (Vänsterdemokraterna) party was formed on 28 March 2004, when the local branch of the Left Party in Gnesta voted to leave the mother party.
+Between 2004 and 2006, the party held the two seats in the Gnesta municipal assembly.
+The Left Democrats was later, at a meeting in Stockholm on 29 January 2006, constituted as a nationwide party with ambitions of contesting the 2006 parliamentary elections.
+In the 2006 election, the party gained 12 votes.
+In 2007 the party was reconstituted as an association and was later dissolved.

-In the September 2006 election, the Left Party got 317,228 votes (5.8%; in 2002: 8.4%), and therefore 22 Riksdag seats (previously 30).
-In the 2010 election, the party got 5.6% of the votes (334,053 votes) and 19 seats.
+In the September 2006 election, the Left Party won 317,228 votes (5.8%; compared to 8.4% in 2002), and therefore 22 Riksdag seats (previously 30).
+In the 2010 election, the party got 5.6% of the vote (334,053 votes) and 19 seats.

 On 7 December 2008, the Social Democrats launched a political and electoral alliance known as the Red-Greens, together with the Left Party and the Green Party.

 2010s

-The parties contested the 2010 general election on a joint manifesto, but lost the election to the incumbent centre-right coalition The Alliance.
+The parties contested the 2010 general election on a joint manifesto, but lost to the incumbent centre-right coalition The Alliance.
 On 26 November 2010, the Red-Green alliance was dissolved.

-On 6 January 2012, the Left Party congress elected Jonas Sjöstedt as the new party chairman, since Ohly had announced his resignation.
+On 6 January 2012, after Ohly had announced his resignation, the Left Party congress elected Jonas Sjöstedt as the new party chairman.